Schenkee/TryHackMe-Guides/Reports/Rabbit_Store_report.md

 An unauthenticated attacker could manipulate JSON parameters during registration to set sensitive attributes.
 The exploit is network-accessible, low complexity, no privileges or user interaction required.
 The results are low impact within the application context, due to only one parameter being available for manipulation.

 **Summary:**
 When registering as a new user on the website, it was discovered that the JSON parameters could be modified and submitted for successful registration.
-This then allowed the user to log in and access the restricted subscription only portion of the website.
+This then allowed the user to log in and access the restricted subscription-only portion of the website.
 This allows attackers to gain access to hidden functionality or information only intended for paying clients, attackers could publicly leak this information.

 **Background:**
 The `/api/register` endpoint accepted client-controlled fields that should have been controlled server-side.
 By supplying `"subscription":"active"` during the registration process the server returned a valid JWT with `"subscription":"active"`, enabling access to restricted functionality.
 This is classed as a mass assignment vulnerability issue where server-side enforcement of assignable fields is missing.